-

 Joe Malkevitch: Why Planar Graphs are so Exceptional

 Not only do interesting questions arise by considering the special class of planar graphs but additional special issues arise when one considers a specific plane drawing of a planar graph.
-This is because when a graph is drawn in … Continue reading
+This is because when a graph is drawn in the … Continue reading

 Posted in Combinatorics, Guest blogger